microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 greet(y); // OK
 ```

-Note that 'y' has an extra 'location' property, but this does not create an error.
-Only members of the target type ('Named' in this case) are considered when checking for compatibility.
+Note that `y` has an extra `location` property, but this does not create an error.
+Only members of the target type (`Named` in this case) are considered when checking for compatibility.

 This comparison process proceeds recursively, exploring the type of each member and sub-member.